NomicFoundation/hardhat/docs/hardhat-network/README.md

 ## How can I use it?

-- Hardhat will always spin up an instance on startup when `defaultNetwork` is empty or set to `hardhat`.
-It's the default behavior.
 - It can be used to run tests in the console, and to run scripts and tasks.
 - Plugins (ethers.js, web3.js, Waffle, Truffle, etc) connect directly to its provider.
 - There's no need to make any changes to your tests or scripts.